-Note that our algorithm can be viewed as a structural generalisation of existing algorithms for two trees, which also separate the identification of the underlying acyclic agreement forest and the construction of the network into two phases.
+Note that our algorithm can be viewed as a structural generalization of existing algorithms for two trees, which also separate the identification of the underlying acyclic agreement forest and the construction of the network into two phases.
 In the case of two trees the second phase is polynomial and it is comparatively easy to obtain $\OhOf{c^k \poly{n}}$ running times for the first phase.
-In fact, although our overall result at present only holds for the case $|\mathcal{T}|=3$, the results for the first phase go through without modification for the case $|\mathcal{T}| > 3$.
+In fact, although our overall result at present only holds for the case $|\mathcal{T}|=3$, the results for the first phase hold without modification for the case $|\mathcal{T}| > 3$.
 As we demonstrate, the only barrier to extending our result is the fact that, for $|\mathcal{T}|>3$, the combinatorial insight mentioned in the previous paragraph no longer holds.
 Indeed, there are two new challenges stemming from this article.
 Firstly, to adapt and generalize the combinatorial insight so that the wider result can be extended to four or more trees.
 Secondly, to significantly optimize the constant $c$ in our running time.
-How close can we get to the competitive $\OhOf{ 3.18^{k} \cdot \poly{n} }$ running time achieved in the two tree case?
+How close can we get to the competitive $\OhOf{ 3.18^{k} \cdot \poly{n} }$ running time achieved in the case of two trees?

-The structure of the remainder of the article is as follows.
+The structure of the remainder of this article is as follows.
 In Section~\ref{sec:prelim}, we present the necessary definitions.
-Section~\ref{sec:aaf-guessing} shows how we can ``guess'' the underlying acyclic agreement forest of an optimal hybridization network in $\OhOf{c^k \poly{n}}$ time.
-Then we define a notion of canonical networks in Section~\ref{sec:network-to-canonical-network} (basically, networks of which each outdegree-2 node corresponds to an outdegree-2 node of at least one of the input trees) and show that we may restrict to canonical networks as long as there are at most three trees in the input.
-Subsequently, Section~\ref{sec:guessing-things} then shows how such a canonical network can be reconstructed from an acyclic agreement forest and the input trees in $\OhOf{c^k \poly{n}}$ time.
+Section~\ref{sec:aaf-guessing} shows how we can guess the underlying acyclic agreement forest of an optimal hybridization network in $\OhOf{c^k \poly{n}}$ time.
+Then we define a notion of \revA{``tight''} networks in Section~\ref{sec:network-to-tight-network} (basically, networks where each out-degree-2 node corresponds to a node of at least one of the input trees) and show that we may restrict our attention to \revA{tight} networks as long as there are at most three trees in the input.
+Subsequently, Section~\ref{sec:guessing-things} shows how such a \revA{tight} network can be reconstructed from an acyclic agreement forest and the input trees in $\OhOf{c^k \poly{n}}$ time.
 Finally, we present our conclusions in Section~\ref{sec:concl} and give an example of the algorithm in the appendix.